JiahongChen/Set-up-deep-learning-frameworks-with-GPU-on-Google-Cloud-Platform/README.md

   <img src="./imgs/createVM.png" width="450" title="hover text">
 </p>

 Next, click 'Customise' in the 'Machine type' tab to config your VM.
 I usually select 2 core CPU, 13 GB memory and 1 NVIDIA Tesla K80.
+You can also select multiple GPUs here to run large models (remember to request the limit of number of GPUs in the corresponding server zone).
 <p align="center">
   <img src="./imgs/machineType.png" width="450" title="hover text">
 </p>